Pat-a-Pet Helps Elders Reclaim Their Past

 If you think you might like to become a Pat-a-Pet volunteer, please contact Joelle Albury, P.A.W.S. volunteer coordinator, at email@example.com.

 This article was written by Devon Smith.
-Devon is the marketing assistant at Quarry Hill Retirement Community and a volunteer of P.A.W.S.
+Devon is the marketing associate at Quarry Hill Retirement Community and a volunteer of P.A.W.S.
 Animal Adoption Center.